-- 1. Completed appropriate PCI Security Requirements forms for device. - 2.
-Completed appropriate PCI Evaluation Vendor Questionnaire for device. - 3.
-A user-available security policy for posting with the approval at www.pcisecuritystandards.org.
-The document must contain at a minimum all prescribed information in the applicable Derived Test Requirements. - 4.
-Three (3) working POI devices (for HSMs, consult with the laboratory) with operator's manual or instructions.
+- 4. Three (3) working POI devices (for HSMs, consult with the laboratory) with operator's manual or instructions.
 Additionally, for POI devices undergoing new evaluations, the vendor shall provide two working devices to the lab for archiving by PCI as delineated below. - 5.
 The necessary hardware and software accessories to perform simulated PIN-based payment transactions (for HSMs, consult with the laboratory). - 6.
 Documentation that describes all functions used for data input and output that can be used by third-party application developers.
-Specifically, functions associated with key management, PIN management, and user interfaces (such as display and key pad) must be described.
+Specifically, functions associated with key management, PIN management, and user interfaces (such as display and keypad) must be described.
 (An API manual is an example of documentation that could fulfill this requirement.) - 7.
 Documentation that relates to the "process, which can be audited."
 Examples of such documentation include: - Software quality procedures - Documentation and software control procedures - Change forms - Change control logs - Change records - 8.
 Instructions and accessories (such as key loaders) that will allow the test laboratory engineers to use all special modes that the payment security device supports-including key loading, key selection, key zeroization, and other key-management and maintenance functions. - Additional documentation, such as (a) block diagrams, schematics, and flowcharts, which will aid in the payment security device evaluation, and (b) device form factor and related images for (if approved by PCI SSC) publication on the PTS Device Approval List and related PCI SSC use.
 The laboratory may request additional evaluation material when necessary.